I had an epiphany yesterday.

 Maybe all of those years in a marked police car caused people to drive respectfully and altered my expectations and view of the driving world.
 Maybe being tossed into the civilian world of bad drivers is something I still haven't become accustomed to.

 The ultimate standard is this.
 Would any of these drivers have pulled their shitty driving in front of a marked patrol car?
 No, of course not.
-There are immediate and painful social consequences for poor conduct which I think- is really the root of the problem.
+There are immediate and painful financial consequences for poor conduct which I think- is really the root of the problem.

 I drive a large, 13 ton, box truck a few times a week.
 It is slow.
 Not once have I ever cut another driver off.
 People in autos are continually passing on the left and right, doing anything to get away from that truck.
 Often, they will pull out quickly instead of yielding.
 I understand all of that.
 That truck is very slow and it is simply a giant, moving obstruction that unnecessarily slows people down.